Instructors

 Lecturer in Genetic Counseling, Department of Pediatrics

-Course Co-Director: Professional Formation
+Course Director: Professional Formation

-Fieldwork Supervisor: General Genetics
+Fieldwork Supervisor: Pediatric Genetics (General Genetics)

 Charlotte is originally from Illinois and completed her genetic counseling graduate education at Sarah Lawrence College.
 She is an ABGC board-certified genetic counselor in the Division of Clinical Genetics.
 Charlotte’s graduate research focused on genetic counselors’ attitudes towards cystic fibrosis therapeutics and she continues to be interested in cystic fibrosis care.